tedserbinski/www-jekyll/_posts/2009-11-11-website-crashes-ie8-browser-with-sysfader-exe-exception.md

 word-wrap: break-word; /* A very nice CSS3 property, well not always */
 </code>

-Removed that and voilà, no more crashing!
+Removed that and voila, no more crashing!

 But that doesn't make sense.
 That selector works on other sites, why not <a href="http://www.mothersclick.com">this one</a>?